Royal British Legion Band & Corps of Drums Romford

-The Band was founded in 1952 by Mr Peter Richardson BEM and is one of the longest running independent youth bands in this country today, membership is usually 70+.
+The Band was founded in 1952 by Mr Peter Richardson B.E.M and is one of the longest running independent youth bands in this country today, membership is usually 70+.
 They were the first youth band to appear at the Edinburgh Military Tattoo and have performed alongside almost every band of Her Majesty's Armed Forces at many different military events both in the UK and abroad.